RLAlpha49/AniLink/README.md

 ### Missing or Invalid Variables

 AniLink will also throw an error if any variables are missing or invalid.
-For example, if you try to query a user providing a string instead of ID, AniLink will throw an error.
+For example, if you try to query a user providing a string instead of a number for ID, AniLink will throw an error.
 Most variables are optional however there a few that are required.
 ```typescript
 try {
   const user = await aniLink.anilist.query.user({id: '542244'});